 Only one wheel allowed at the finish, part of the plough wheel mark may be visible on the outside of the tractor wheel mark (on the opposite side of the finish).

 Short Explanation:

-A wheel mark is the mark of the front and rear tractor wheel together with the plough wheel, originating from one run.
+A wheel mark is the mark of the front and rear wheel originating from one run (see drawing Page 7)

 h.
 Idle runs